New York, New York, United States

-As a Managing Partner in SOM’s New York office, Laura Ettelman oversees the design and planning of a diverse range of projects across the globe.
-Her work ranges from large-scale master plans to interior design.
-Among the projects in her portfolio are some of the world’s largest aviation and transportation hubs, new hospitals and research centers for healthcare and science, and campus master planning and design for both higher education and the civic and government sectors.
+Laura oversees the design and planning for a wide range of projects around the world.
+Her work includes airports and transportation hubs, hospitals and research centers for healthcare and science, and campus planning and design for the higher education and government sectors.

-With more than 30 years of experience, Ettelman is an expert at leading multidisciplinary teams to deliver technically complex construction, phasing, and operational requirements.
-Her technical and construction expertise, coupled with her effective communication skills, benefit every aspect of project delivery, including cost and schedule management.
-She guides large teams of architects, engineers, consultants, and clients to deliver successful projects on time.
-In addition to leading projects across North America, Ettelman has led SOM's global practice in India since 2007 – managing the design, planning, and construction of airports, residential buildings, and commercial projects.
+With more than 30 years of experience, Laura excels at leading multidisciplinary teams to deliver technically complex construction, phasing, and operational requirements.
+A clear and effective communicator, she guides large teams of architects, engineers, consultants, and clients to deliver successful projects on time and on budget.
+In addition to her work in North America, Laura has led SOM’s global practice in India since 2007.

-Some of her most notable work includes Terminal 1 at Toronto Pearson International Airport, Terminal 2 at Chhatrapati Shivaji International Airport in Mumbai, and Moynihan Train Hall, the monumental civic project to convert McKim, Mead & White’s James A. Farley Post Office in New York City into a 21st-century transit hub.
-Currently, Ettelman is leading SOM’s integrated, collaborative practice on projects across the country, including the New York City Public Health Laboratory, the Montgomery County Justice Center, a new production facility for the Bureau of Engraving and Printing, the MIT Stephen A. Schwarzman College of Computing, and Emory Healthcare Winship at Midtown.
-Ettelman is also leading the design and construction of a 39-gate, multi-airline terminal at Kansas City International Airport and Terminal 2 at Kempegowda International Airport in Bangalore, India.
-In 2020, three of Ettelman’s airport projects were featured on Skytrax’s World’s Top 100 Airports list, which was compiled from the feedback of global air travelers in the 2019/2020 World Airport Survey.
+Laura’s current projects include the New York City Public Health Laboratory, the Montgomery County Justice Center, a new production facility for the U.S. Bureau of Engraving and Printing, the MIT Stephen A. Schwarzman College of Computing, and Emory Healthcare Winship at Midtown.
+She is leading the design and construction of new airport terminals in Kansas City, Missouri, and in Bangalore, India.
+In 2020, three of Laura’s airport projects were featured on Skytrax’s World’s Top 100 Airports list.

-Ettelman has also brought her expertise beyond project work at SOM.
-She is currently serving on New York City’s Advisory Council in the Construction and Real Estate Sector, which guides and informs the city’s efforts to restart its economy in response to COVID-19.
+Contributing her expertise beyond SOM, Laura currently serves on New York City’s Advisory Council in the Construction and Real Estate Sector, which guides and informs the city’s efforts for economic recovery in response to COVID-19.